jquesnelle/yarn/README.md

 |  13B |     64K | [NousResearch/Yarn-Llama-2-13b-64k](https://huggingface.co/NousResearch/Yarn-Llama-2-13b-64k)   |
 |  13B |    128K | [NousResearch/Yarn-Llama-2-13b-128k](https://huggingface.co/NousResearch/Yarn-Llama-2-13b-128k) |

+In addition, we also publish 8K context window versions of Llama 2 7B fine-tuned with [NTK-aware](https://huggingface.co/emozilla/NTK-Llama-2-7b-8k) and [YaRN](https://huggingface.co/emozilla/Yarn-Llama-2-7b-8k) (Table 1 in the conference paper).

 ## Reproduction

 We strongly believe in open science, and thus publish all code and data to reproduce the results in our paper.